 11. The Ashley Madison Hack, Explained, Timothy B. Lee, 8/19/2015.↩

-James Artl is a Forensic Accountant Consultant for McGovern & Greene, LLP.
+James Artl has been previously employed as a Forensic Accountant Consultant for McGovern & Greene, LLP.
 He has a Bachelor of Science degree in Accountancy from the College of Charleston and a Master's degree in Forensic Accounting from Florida Atlantic University.

 © 2019 McGovern & Greene LLP All rights reserved.